 Technology is constantly evolving.
 And with a current emphasis on safety and contactless encounters, the meetings and events industry has become more reliant on it.
 A permanent state of iteration paired with this new dependency equals new and ever-changing trends.
 In this article, we share technology trends centered around three important categories in the industry: safety, accessibility and immersive experiences.

 When it comes to the relationship between technology and events, one thing remains the same: technology underpins how your audience engages with your event at every step of the way.
 This has proven even more imperative when it comes to virtual and hybrid experiences.
 With a limit on human connection, technology helps to enhance the attendee's experience and create the impact necessary to deem your event a success.
 Technology also provides the ability to mine the data collected in order to continue designing more impactful events that truly motivate and resonate.

-Although initially utilized during live events, AR has been adapted to virtual and hybrid to immerse attendees in their home environments and create a more accessible, immersive and interactive event experience.
+AR has been adapted to virtual and hybrid events to immerse attendees in their home environments and create a more accessible, immersive and interactive experience.
 AR events can be created from home by triggering experiences from a mobile phone, tablet, or VR headset sent to participants at their remote locations.
 The accessibility of AR allows for a wide range of possibilities to engage attendees including creating entire tradeshow booths from home, showcasing new products and services, or integrating gamification and virtual training features to significantly increase audience engagement.